Research Support Services

 OCLC catalog: millions of records for books, journal titles and materials in other formats from approximately 12,000 libraries worldwide.
 Coverage: 1000 A.D. to the present.

 Professional societies are great sources for information.
 They sponsor conferences and publish journals, proceedings, and books.
 They set professional and educational standards and provide job and career services for their members.

-Library guide describing what a publication citation is and providing information on the most common disciplinary styles — MLA, APA, Chicago, CSE and more.
+Also see Citation Guides: This guide describes what a publication citation is and provides information on the most common disciplinary styles — MLA, APA, Chicago, CSE and more.

 Using Endnote, citations can be stored, searched, and quickly inserted into research papers in the format of many scholarly journals.
 Endnote makes identifying and formatting citations for publications a breeze.
 Check out the Endnote@UCDavis page for more information such as loading software, instructional videos, library endnote workshops, and more.

 These subject guides created by UCD librarians are intended to provide an introduction to finding information in a variety of engineering subjects.
 They include a selective list of reference books, encyclopedias, and handbooks, as well as suggested databases for finding articles.